 - Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment.
-Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
-For this reason, women should talk to their doctor about the risks and benefits of breastfeeding during treatment with this medicine because this medicine may enter the breast milk and cause harm to a breastfeeding baby - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
+Women of childbearing potential and men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 6 months after stopping treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
+For this reason, women should talk to their doctor about the risks and benefits of breastfeeding during treatment with this medicine because this medicine may enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.